patrick-sendt/campaign-template/README.md

 my-campaign/
 ├── public/               # Static assets
 ├── src/
-│   ├── components/       # Reusable UI components
+│   ├── examples/         # Exmaples on how to use each hook │   ├── components/       # Reusable UI components
 │   ├── hooks/            # Custom hooks (if any)
 │   ├── pages/            # Campaign pages